KuanqiCai/Reading-Notes/AI相关/TUM_I2DL.md

     - need to have conservative保守的 min learning rate to avoid divergence发散
     - Slower than ‘necessary’
   - Finding good learning rate is an art by itself

+    Because SGD only has one learning rate for all dimensons

+  - SGD is noisy

 ### 3.3Gradient Descent with Momentum